 Myrtaceae (family name)

-Flowering time: May, June, July, sometimes again in November, December.
+Flowering time: June, sometimes a second flush in November, December.

 Growing information: EVERGREEN SHRUB/small TREE, very long-lived < 60-100 years, growing to 3-4m (10-13ft) by 3m (10ft).
 This species has been grown in the British Isles since the 1880's.
 Does not like very dry soil, does like shaded roots and full sun on the foliage, and grows happily in un-cut grassland, though will not tolerate other plants such as brambles or Goose-weed growing over it and shading its small leaves which need full sun to photosynthesise.
 Tolerates and thrives in coastal conditions.
 Hardy to minus 23ºC, approximately (the coldest ever recorded temperature, in 1903 in its native range was MINUS 25.6 degrees Celcius).
 Our original seed was sourced from this location in 2008 and have been grown here in our nursery since then.